MicrosoftDocs/power-pages-docs/power-pages-docs/templates/dynamics-365-templates.md

 ## Supply chain management customer portal

 The supply chain management customer portal site template lets you build externally facing business-to-business (B2B) websites for sales order processing.
 Your customers can create and view orders to the associated Dynamics 365 for Supply Chain Management environment.
-This template can be modified to represent the company's brand, add more functionality, and change the user experience.
+You can modify this template to represent the company's brand, add more functionality, and change the user experience.

 :::image type="content" source="media/dynamics365-templates/scm.png" alt-text="Supply chain management template landing page.":::